johnhowes.uk is a personal website, started January 2020. Still in development!

 John Howes, of electrical retailers Howes of Southborough (Tunbridge Wells), a vintage radio technical expert.

-There’s a John Howes Close in Easton, Norwich (the city where my paternal grandparents grew up) – although Google Maps shows it as Howe’s.
+There’s a John Howes Close in Easton, Norwich (the city where my paternal grandparents grew up) – although Google Maps records it as Howe’s.

 From Access to Archives (Norfolk record office, Howes family papers, noted Nov ’04): John Howes of Grays Inn, 1758 to 1787; John Howes of Morningthorpe, High Sheriff of Norfolk in 1718 (a distant relation).